Meshach gets better. A matter of Style.

 The 2008 vintage of Meshach, Grant Burge’s most famous and most expensive premium Barossa shiraz each year, is one of their great wines of any type.

-This is so event through it is a more refined style than any of it’s predecessors and over time it will prove to be superior to all others, even those from the greatest Barossa vintages.
+This is so even though it is of a more refined style than any of its predecessors and over time it will prove to be superior to all others, even those from the greatest Barossa vintages.
 Why?
 The great Meshachs of the past were idiosyncratically and wonderfully Barossa shiraz but this is of a restrained, long and sophisticated international style.

 Many years ago, WineState, then Australia’s only significant national wine magazine, published a several-page article explaining why the Burge Meshach would be “the new Grange”.
 It was an era in which Austrlia’s best shiraz were more obviously and robustly oaked.
 Grant Burge is adamant that the Meshach style has not changed.
 He admits that he has refined the vineyard and grap selection methods and that the resulting superior fruit also benefits from newer winery technology.
 He adds that the oak selection today is far superior to that of the past.